 Select Assigned blueprints from the page on the left.

-In the list of blueprints, left-click the blueprint assignment.
-Then click the Update assignment button OR right-click the blueprint assignment and select Update assignment.
+In the list of blueprints, select the blueprint assignment.
+Then use the Update assignment button OR select and hold (or right-click) the blueprint assignment and select Update assignment.

-The Assign blueprint page will load pre-filled with all values from the original assignment.
+The Assign blueprint page loads pre-filled with all values from the original assignment.
 You can change the blueprint definition version, the Lock Assignment state, and any of the dynamic parameters that exist on the blueprint definition.
-Click Assign when done making changes.
+Select Assign when done making changes.

 On the updated assignment details page, see the new status.
 In this example, we added Locking to the assignment.

-Explore details about other Assignment operations using the drop-down.
+Explore details about other Assignment operations using the dropdown list.
 The table of Managed resources updates by selected assignment operation.